fonsp/Pluto.jl/README.md

 (v1.0) pkg> add Pluto
 ```

-_Adding the first package to Julia can take up to 30 minutes - hang in there!_
+_Using the package manager for the first time can take up to 15 minutes - hang in there!_

 To run the notebook server:
 ```julia